Sunday, December 26, 2021

 Daniela

-[1] This is an actual piece of guidance that I received during the first informal meeting with the Fairy Guides.
+[1] This is an actual piece of guidance that I received during the first informal, unplanned meeting I had with Fairy Guides.

 [2] This is where I usually fail short, but I am honestly trying to follow my own advice for the sake of my mental and physical health.